postmanlabs/newman/README.md

 > The beta version of `newman v3.x` is currently under development and is not intended for production use.
 Details
 > outlining the limitations and roadmap of newman v3.x is outlined in [BETA.md](BETA.md).

+> To view documentation of current stable 2.x release of Newman, refer to the latest [newman v2.x release](https://github.com/postmanlabs/newman/tree/v2.1.2)

 ## Getting started